Five Key Takeaways from Our 2020 in.sight Virtual Conference + Expo

 Another important aspect of in.sight is to recognize the remarkable work of our customers to leverage Trimble technology to advance their operational efficiency and performance.

-In Tuesday’s Customer Appreciation Celebration, we announced the winners of our Ovation Awards, which recognize customers that have best leveraged technology to improve areas such as integrations, custom-tailored applications, process implementations and training methods.
+In the Customer Appreciation Celebration on Tuesday, August 25, 2020, we announced the winners of our Ovation Awards, which recognize customers that have best-leveraged technology to improve areas such as integrations, custom-tailored applications, process implementations and training methods.

 3. Important Trends Are Reshaping the Industry